 - Study of the target audience;

-- Formation of a marketing plan that will help to realize it.
+- Development of a marketing plan that will help to realize it.

-Why You Need a Creative Strategy In Your Marketing Plan.
+Why you need a creative strategy in your Marketing Plan.
 A creative marketing plan is a prediction of results from content.
-This method helps to create a visual representation of how your product will achieve specific goals during the implementation of the marketing strategy.
+This method helps to create a visual representation of how your product achieves specific goals during the implementation of the marketing strategy.
 Creative marketing strategy is about visualization, which helps to find new solutions, to analyze whether your plan is effective.

 It is also a strategic approach when the company plans certain steps that will help develop and scale the business.
 Copywriters, art directors, designers work on creating advertising that should achieve the objectives of the strategy.
 Creative marketing tactics are implemented on different platforms, and they also have a different format and visual content.
 So planning creative strategy requires asking the following questions: